prameya/webdora-d8/README.md

 # Deploying Drupal 8 on Google App Engine and Cloud SQL
 Introduction and summary information should be included here.
 More information/description about this project should be inserted here.
 THIS README IS NOT COMPLETE.
+---

 ### Assumptions
 ```
 This project assumes you are using a Mac OS X system with root/admin privileges.
 ```
+### Notes
+** Uploading files on your app: **
+`Google App Engine does NOT allow writes to the local filesystem.
+You will need to configure Cloud Storage or other storage option to be able to upload files on your app.`

+** Using Cloud SQL:**
+`Use your Cloud SQL instance settings during the installation.
+That way, when you deploy your app it is already up and running!`
+---

 ## Quick start
 The fastest way to get started is to clone this repository and use `composer create-project`.
 Use `git clone https://github.com/prameya/webdora-d8.git` or `git clone git@github.com:prameya/webdora-d8.git` to clone this repository on your dev environment.

 Next you will initialize and install the application using composer.
 Run the steps below to create your project files and make sure everything is "synced and linked"!

 ```
 composer create-project
 composer install -v
 composer update -v
 ```

 If everything is configured properly, you should see the Drupal 8 installation page on your local web server.
-Follow on screen instructions to finish installing Drupal.
+Follow on screen instructions to finish installing Drupal:

 ```
 http://localhost/
 ```

 With Drupal 8 up and running on your localdev/web server, you are finally ready to deploy the app.
 Check the `app.yaml` file to see the Google App Engine settings.
 Then run the command below to deploy your app.
 Adding `--verbosity=info` allows you to see the deployment process details.

 ```
 gcloud app deploy --verbosity=info
 ```

 After deployment, browse your shiny new Drupal App Engine app at:

 ```
 https://your-project-name.appspot.com/
 ```
 ---
-### Notes
-** Uploading files on your app: **
-`Google App Engine does NOT allow writes to the local filesystem.
-You will need to configure Cloud Storage or other storage option to be able to upload files on your app.`

-** Using Cloud SQL: **
-`Use your Cloud SQL instance settings during the installation.
-That way, when you deploy your app it is already up and running!`

 ## Prerequisites
 You should have a web server (probably apache) running php 7.2 that has been configured to use this project's public folder as the document root.
 I used `/<my-file-path>/webdora-d8/web` for this project.
-If you do not already have necessary components installed use the steps below or follow the detailed instructions at -- `https://getgrav.org/blog/macos-sierra-apache-multiple-php-versions`.
+If you do not already have necessary components installed use the steps below or follow the detailed instructions on [Andy Miller's blog](https://getgrav.org/blog/macos-sierra-apache-multiple-php-versions, "Andy Miller's blog post").

 You should also have a database server running MySQL or MariaDB on a network your web server can access.
 If you are using Google Cloud SQL for your database, make sure you have configured your service accounts with proper permissions, roles, and keys.